Questioning the Survey Responses of Large Language Models: Introduction

-Comparing models' responses to those of the U.S. census population, we find that natural variations in entropy across questions are not reflected in models' responses.
-Instead, on average across questions, models' responses are no closer to the census population, or the population of any state within the US, than to a fixed uniform baseline.
-As a result, the relative alignment of model responses with different demographic subgroups can be explained by the entropy of the subgroups' responses, irrespective of the data or training procedure employed to train the model.
-We verify that our findings generalize beyond the ACS to other surveys considered by prior work, thus providing important context to prior studies that employ surveys to examine the biases of LLMs.
+With these insights in mind, we inspect conjectures from prior work related to survey derived alignment metrics, that is, that differences in similarity between models' and populations' responses might be attributable to certain demographics being better represented in the training data.
+Instead, our results suggest a much simpler explanation: the relative alignment of model responses with different demographic subgroups can be explained by the entropy of the subgroups' responses, irrespective of the data or training procedure employed to train the model.
+We demonstrate this beyond the ACS on other surveys considered by prior work.
+As such, our findings provide important context to prior studies that employ surveys to examine the biases of LLMs.

-Lastly, we prompt LLMs to repeatedly answer entire survey questionnaires, generating for each model a synthetic tabular dataset which emulates in form the ACS census data.
-We present questions in a sequential manner, keeping a model's previous answers in context when prompting it to answer subsequent questions of the questionnaire.
-We then investigate whether these synthetic datasets resemble the responses collected by the U.S. Census.
-We use the \emph{discriminator test} as an investigative tool: we construct a binary prediction task aiming to discriminate between model-generated data and the U.S. census data.
-We show that this prediction task can be solved with very high accuracy ($\ge97\%$) for all models up to 70B parameters.
-For the latest GPT-4 model the accuracy is $92\%$, indicating that there is a substantial gap between model-generated data and human responses.

-More broadly, our findings suggest caution when treating language models' survey responses as a faithful representation of any human population, putting the burden of proof on researchers wishing to draw valid conclusions about human populations from data collected by surveying LLMs.
+More broadly, our findings suggest caution when treating language models' survey responses as a faithful representation of any human population, at least a present time, as it could lead to potentially misguided conclusions about alignment.